-Imagine the classic dragon archetype: A big, scaly lizard whose idea of social media is breathing fire on the locals, stealing their treasure and stashing it away in his mountain lair.
+Imagine the classic dragon archetype: A giant, scaly lizard whose idea of social media is breathing fire on the locals, stealing their treasure, and stashing it away in his mountain lair.
 (Editor’s note: In our classic archetype, dragons get the concept of social media.
 Clever girls.)

 Sounds scary, huh?

 Well, that dragon could be you, minus being scaly and scary.
 But that treasure you’re hoarding?
-Those bright, shiny baubles you’re keeping out of the hands of people who could actually use it?
+Are you keeping those bright, shiny baubles out of the hands of people who could use them?
 That’s your content, my friend.

 You may not realize it, but you could be a content hoarder.
-To help you save your content-hoarding self from, well, yourself, we’re here to help you realize how sharing your content on social media will be ultimately beneficial for your site and brand!
+To help you save your content-hoarding self from, well, yourself, we’re here to help you realize how sharing your content on social media will ultimately benefit your site and brand!
 Content Sharing is Content Caring

-First, as we have discussed in the past, content is the lifeblood of the SEO world.
+First, as we have discussed, content is the lifeblood of the SEO world.
 And the fact of the matter is you’ve got plenty.
-Why, just by offering a product or service you’re sitting on mountains of potential content.
+You’re sitting on mountains of potential content just by offering a product or service.
 Blogs, on-site content, press releases, infographics, etc. – you could have a rich, engaging social media presence sitting right in front of you that you never even thought possible.

 So why don’t you?

 Are you afraid of overwhelming your audience with content sharing?
-You worry that if you post too much, no one will care when you actually have something important to announce.
-We get ya, but we’re also here to tell you, don’t be!
+You worry that if you post too much, no one will care when you have something important to announce.
+We get you, but we’re also here to tell you, don’t be!

 “I just want people’s business for providing my service,” you might say.
 And that’s okay – there’s nothing wrong with that.
-But you need to make the most of the content sharing tools available to you.
-You need to learn to share.
+However it would be best to make the most of the content-sharing tools available.
+It would be best if you learned to share.
 And the thing you need to share?
 That’s right – content.
 Because how are you going to get people’s business without them being able to find you in the vast sea of the Internet?

 So there’s a reluctance to share your content on social media, eh?
-True, there’s not a clear correlation of how a Facebook “like” will pay the bills, or even how a RT on Twitter will put gas in your car.
-But content sharing on social media is still wildly beneficial to you company.
+True, there’s no clear correlation between how a Facebook “like” will pay the bills or even how an RT on Twitter will put gas in your car.
+But content sharing on social media is still wildly beneficial to your company.

 Yikes.
-And what’s worse is that your potential customers miss out on the great product or service you offer because you aren’t entirely sure why content sharing is important.
-Or perhaps, it’s something as easily fixable as not understanding how to make social media work for you.
+What’s worse is that your potential customers miss out on the great product or service you offer because you aren’t entirely sure why content sharing is essential.
+Or perhaps it’s something as easily fixable as not understanding how to make social media work for you.
 (Editor’s note: Not every industry has that “sex appeal” to make them social media powerhouses.
 But we covered how to overcome that previously.)

 Content sharing on social media sites helps start that healthy relationship between your business and your customers.
-Facebook, Twitter, Pinterest, Instagram – they’re like magic portals for directly reaching out to and engaging with your customers.
+Facebook, Twitter, Pinterest, and Instagram are magic portals for directly reaching out to and engaging with your customers.
 It also adds personality and a face to what was before a seemingly faceless entity.
 And your customers will appreciate the effort.